 - Organisations with a particular responsibility for safeguarding and promoting the welfare of children.

-Many children, especially some of the most vulnerable children and those at greatest risk of social exclusion, will need early co-ordinated help services from health organisations such primary and secondary health services, educational establishments such as schools and colleges, Children's Centres, local authority children's social care, the private, voluntary, community and independent sectors, including youth justice services.
+Many children, especially some of the most vulnerable children and those at greatest risk of social exclusion, will need early co-ordinated help services from health organisations such primary and secondary health services, educational establishments such as schools and colleges, Children's Centres, local authority children's social care, youth justice services and the voluntary, charity, social enterprise, faith-based organisations and private sectors.
 Some services will be provided as universal services whilst others may be more targeted to meet specific needs, whatever the circumstances of the child:

 All organisations and practitioners should: